Skip to contents

 head(y_test)

-#> [1] Yes Yes Yes Yes No No
+#> [1] No Yes Yes Yes Yes Yes

 #> Levels: Yes No